headzoo/bitcoin-wallet-api/README.md

 server=1
 ```

 You will of course want to choose a strong username and password combination.
+Non-Bitcoin wallets are configured in the
+same way.
+For example the Litecoin data directory is located at */home/[user]/.litecoin* on Linux systems,
+and */Users/[user]/AppData/Roaming/Litecoin* on Windows systems, and the configuration file is named litecoin.conf.

 Examples
 --------